-The feedback from Workshop 4 participants, on how the proposals might best fit into existing patterns of care, helped to prioritize (see Supplementary Appendix 4) and cluster nine of the original thirteen intervention components around three milestones in care, i.e. key opportunities for intervention within the stroke-journey (see examples in Figure 6).
+The feedback from Workshop 4 participants, on how the proposals might best fit into existing patterns of care, helped to prioritise (see Appendix 4) and cluster nine of the original thirteen intervention components around three milestones in care, i.e. key opportunities for intervention within the stroke-journey.
+[Table 3 near here]: [Figure 6 near here]: